Please state your CURRENT coaching position and how long you've been at that role.

 Our club has made tremendous strides in the 15 years since I started coaching.
 We have gone from a volunteer coaching staff to a professional coaching staff that is one of the best in SW Virginia.
 We are the largest club in SW Virginia and the only one to own their own complex.

 I love that our club is not focused solely on having players play at the "next" level.
 The reality is only a handful of players from our area will go on to play at the next level and rarely are there full rides for college anymore.
-Our club focused on developing the player at their "current" level but also can provide a pathway for those that truly aspire to play at the next level through our affiliations with DC United for the boys and the Washington Spirit for the girls.
+Our club focuses on developing the player at their "current" level but also can provide a pathway for those that truly aspire to play at the next level through our affiliations with DC United for the boys and the Washington Spirit for the girls.